 Imagine that you have just entered a special event.

-Translating the above scenario, which most adults have experienced at one time or another, to the experience of at 2 ½-6 ½ year old child is not that far from what the child experiences when he arrives to school after the day has already begun.
+Translating the above scenario, which most adults have experienced at one time or another, to the experience of a 2 ½-6 ½-year-old child is not that far from what the child experiences when he arrives at school after the day has already begun.

 I’m reminded of one very strong-willed child who was always late to school by at least an hour and sometimes two.
 Every day, she would come into the classroom with a scowl on her face and have the toughest time finding a material to work with to begin her day.

 For almost a whole school year, I tried to figure out why she was so late, talking about the importance of being on time with her parents, reminding them that we wanted to offer all of the children a peaceful, uninterrupted three-hour work cycle, to no avail.
 Finally, she told me that she just didn’t feel like getting up in the morning.

 Mentioning this new development to her parents changed things a bit.
 They started to put her to bed earlier and wake her up earlier so they could arrive at school on time.
 And interestingly enough, she started to change as well.
 The scowl left her face and was replaced with eagerness and joy to be at school and even arrive before some of her other friends.
 Others had the same response once they began to arrive on time.
 Tantrums ceased.

 It is so vital to set up a consistent routine at home so that one is able to get from place to place on time.
 Children at this age are looking to us to know how we should be as human beings.
 If we set up the precedence that it is acceptable to walk in late to school, church, plays, baseball practice, ballet rehearsal, or a violin lesson, the children begin to develop a habit of arriving after events are underway and never really understand the impression that it has on others.